distillpub/post--deconv-checkerboard/index.md

 We've had our best results with nearest-neighbor interpolation, and had difficulty making bilinear resize work.
 This may simply mean that, for our models, the nearest-neighbor happened to works well with hyper-parameters optimized for deconvolution.
 It might also point at trickier issues with naively using bilinear interpolation, where it resists high-frequency image features too strongly.
+We don't necessarily think that either approach is the final solution to upsampling, but they do fix the checkerboard artifacts.

 ----
 ## Image Generation Results